Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 Classification and regression problems need different evaluation criteria.
 For classification, if $A,B,C,D$ denote the true negatives, false negatives, false positives, and true positives (respectively), then:

 For regression, MRE (magnitude of relative error) is defined as follows:

-MRE measures how far away is predicted and actual.
+MRE measures how far predicted is from actual.
 PRED40, on the other hand, reports on how often a regression prediction falls close the actual.
 PRED40 was recommended by Sarro~\cite{Sarro16} and is defined as:

 Shepperd and MacDonell~\cite{shepperd2012evaluating} argue that regression measures like the above lack contextual information.
 Hence they propose Standardized Accuracy (SA) which baselines error measures of some algorithm against the errors seen when applying the simplest reasonable estimator (in our case, mean value of the known actuals).
 SA is based the Mean Absolute Error (MAE) and is defined as: